catmcgee/sui-developer-catalysts/BE-AN-AMBASSADOR.md

 ### Selection Criteria

-If all of the previous things mentioned sound exciting to you, this are some of the things we are looking for in the future Ambassadors:
+This are some of the things we are looking for in future developer Beyonders:

 **Essential:**
 - Must be fluent in both written and spoken English.
 Other languages are a nice add.